The 2022 season is finished. In spite of the COVID restrictions it was a successful season. Thanks to all of the members, parents and volunteers.

-We're getting ready for the new in 2022 season.
+We're getting ready for the new in 2023 season.
 The Board of Alameda Junior Golf negotiated with Greenway Golf over how to handle our tournaments.
-The good news is that we will have a tournament season in 2022!
-Look for news and a tournament schedule in the March/April timeframe.
+The good news is that we will have a tournament season in 2023!
+Look for exciting news and a tournament schedule in the March/April timeframe.

 Norma was the first woman to be appointed to the Alameda Golf Commission serving during the years 1978-1986.
 Her creation of the tree beautification program has maintained the beauty and ambience of the Chuck Corica Golf Complex for future generations to enjoy.
 Norma's involvement for the youth of Alameda was her untiring efforts towards the promotion of junior golf.
 Her devotion and dedication was born for the love of the game, its players, and the entire community.
 For all of this, the City of Alameda is forever grateful.